 Christmas is a time for gift-giving and, it turns out, gift-receiving.
 Over the past couple months, I inherited a hand-me-down DLSR camera from a friend at work, my very first camera that can shoot RAW.
 Another friend with a strong interest in photography gave me a set of portrait lenses so I could take my photos to the next level.

 I'm normally used to shooting using a lens with a variable focal length.
 For our visit to the Christmas markets in Berlin, I opted to travel light and just bring my new and shiny 45 mm portait lens.
 As a result, I was forced to see the world much closer up and in much greater detail than I sometimes do when we travel.
+Fortunately for me, Berlin is filled with amazing photospots.
 Here are our impressions of the Christmas markets in and around Berlin with an eye toward the festive details.

 Shiny Christmas Gifts